isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  *Client Identifier Option in DHCP Server Replies*, `RFC 6842 <https://tools.ietf.org/html/rfc6842>`__: The server by default sends back the ``client-id`` option.
-That capability may be disabled.
+That capability can be disabled.
 See :ref:`dhcp4-echo-client-id` for details.

 -  *Generalized UDP Source Port for DHCP Relay*, `RFC 8357
    <https://tools.ietf.org/html/rfc8357>`__: The Kea server
-   handles the Relay Agent Information Source Port sub-option in a received message, remembers the UDP port, and sends back reply to the same relay agent using this UDP port.
+   handles the Relay Agent Information Source Port sub-option in a received message, remembers the UDP port, and sends back a reply to the same relay agent using this UDP port.

 -  *IPv6-Only Preferred Option for DHCPv4*, `RFC 8925